FlexiSpot Esben Standing Desk Review

 How About Those Drawers?

 The most immediately noticeable difference between this new unit and most other contenders in the standing-desk-with-drawer category is that the FlexiSpot Esben has two drawers instead of one.
 The Esben’s drawers are 20.5” x 11.8” x 3.5” (FlexiSpot lists the drawer height as 1.6″, but it was 3.5″ on our sample desk, quite the jump in space).
 This is slightly smaller than the Theodore’s drawer, but the Esben has two of them.
 By cubic inches, this is one of the most capacious built-in standing desk storage solutions we’ve seen so far, at least in the commodity price range.
-(There are some high end standing desks coming out soon with a full complement of deep drawers big enough for hanging folders and such.)
+(There are some high end standing desks coming out soon with a full complement of deep drawers big enough for hanging folders, etc.)

 The drawers themselves feel decent.
 The drawer slides are “soft closing” so you don’t have to push them in all the way for the drawer face to become flush with the front of the desk.
-But the left drawer on our sample desk didn’t quite close right so it required a little extra push at the end to get it into place.
+But, the left drawer on our sample desk didn’t quite close right so it required a little extra push at the end to get it into place.

 As we said above, the price of admission for a desk with built-in drawers is the inability to fine-tune ergonomics.
 You can’t install an ergonomic keyboard tray because the drawer is in the way.
 You can’t attach a monitor arm because of the desktop’s edge shape and thickness (5.75”).
 The desk is designed for laptop users who have no intention of adding further ergonomic accessories.